Common Bill Format (CBF)

 k8s/cluster

-The Kubernetes cluster associated with the resource.
+The Kubernetes cluster that is associated with the resource.

 k8s/namespace

-The Kubernetes namespace associated with the resource.
+The Kubernetes namespace that is associated with the resource.

 k8s/deployment

-The Kubernetes deployment associated with the resource.
+The Kubernetes deployment that is associated with the resource.

 k8s/labels